-In British Columbia, the Aboriginal population is characterized by unique demographic qualities that inform policy and program decisions made by government.2 British Columbia is home to over one-third of the more than 600 First Nations communities in Canada, comprising the most culturally and linguistically diverse groups of
+In British Columbia, the Aboriginal population is characterized by unique demographic qualities that inform policy and program decisions made by government.
+British Columbia is home to over one-third of the more than 600 First Nations communities in Canada, comprising the most culturally and linguistically diverse groups of Aboriginal peoples in the country.

-2 2006 Census.
+&lt;sup>2 2006 Census.
 Data from BC Stats' National Household Survey will be available beginning in 2013.